-Note: Readings marked with a can be done anytime during the week prior to your Friday discussion section.
-The other readings must be done prior to the Wednesday lecture.
+Note: Readings marked with a (S) can be done anytime during the week prior to your Friday discussion section.
+Readings marked with an (L) must be done prior to the Wednesday lecture.

 ABSENCE & OTHER POLICIES

 Use of computers is prohibited in class, except for group work and when explicitly requested.
 Any student who wishes to receive special permission to use a computer (solely for the purpose of notetaking) or who has accommodations that require the use of technology must see the professor.
 Inappropriate or unauthorized use of computers will count as an absence.
 Obviously, cell phones must remain out of sight during meetings, with the exception of the reading quizzes.